oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/tanzu-kubernetes-service/_index.md

 ##### Image creation - Introduction

-The goal of the initial use case ‘image creation’ is to demonstrate using the WebLogic Image Tool to create an image named `model-in-image:WLS-v1` from files that you will stage to `/tmp/mii-sample/model-images/model-in-image:WLS-v1/`.
+The goal of image creation is to demonstrate using the WebLogic Image Tool to create an image named `model-in-image:WLS-v1` from files that you will stage to `/tmp/mii-sample/model-images/model-in-image:WLS-v1/`.
-The staged files will contain a web application in a WDT archive, and WDT model configuration for a WebLogic Administration Server called admin-server and a WebLogic cluster called cluster-1.
+The staged files will contain a web application in a WDT archive, and WDT model configuration for a WebLogic Administration Server called `admin-server` and a WebLogic cluster called `cluster-1`.

 Overall, a Model in Image image must contain a WebLogic Server installation and a WebLogic Deploy Tooling installation in its `/u01/wdt/weblogic-deploy` directory.
 In addition, if you have WDT model archive files, then the image must also contain these files in its `/u01/wdt/models` directory.
 Finally, an image optionally may also contain your WDT model YAML file and properties files in the same `/u01/wdt/models` directory.
 If you do not specify a WDT model YAML file in your `/u01/wdt/models` directory, then the model YAML file must be supplied dynamically using a Kubernetes ConfigMap that is referenced by your Domain `spec.model.configMap` field.
 We provide an example of using a model ConfigMap later in this sample.

-Here are the steps for creating the image `model-in-image:WLS-v1`:
+The following sections contain the steps for creating the image `model-in-image:WLS-v1`.

 ##### Understanding your first archive